How To Eat For Your Genes, From An Integrative Gastroenterologist

 So, what exactly could you find out on a nutritional genetics panel?
 Some of my favorite genes are outlined below, but they are by no means inclusive of all reported genes.

 This is a gene that you may have heard of.
-It produces an enzyme called methylenetetrahydrofolate reductase, an important enzyme for folate usage in the body.
+It produces an enzyme called methylenetetrahydrofolate reductase1, an important enzyme for folate usage in the body.
 Variations in this gene can help determine how individuals use dietary folate.

 If you have a genetic mutation here, you may need to eat foods high in folate or take a supplement to offset any lower levels.
 Folate-rich foods include cruciferous veggies, like broccoli, kale, Brussels sprouts, and cabbage, as well as beets and beef liver.

 This gene is part of the complex that helps regulate the expression of the LCT gene, which encodes for the enzyme lactase.
 Lactase plays a key role in breaking down lactose.
-This gene can help determine whether your bloat and GI distress are coming from milk and can help explain why you have trouble tolerating dairy (aka lactose intolerance).
+This gene can help determine whether your bloat and GI distress are coming from milk and can help explain why you have trouble tolerating dairy (aka lactose intolerance2).

 This group of genes make proteins called the human leukocyte antigen (HLA) complex.
 They are responsible for differentiating the body's own proteins from foreign and possibly harmful proteins, via the immune system.

 This is the gene for adenosine A2A receptor.
 It encodes for one of the main adenosine receptors, which has many functions in the body, including promoting sleep and calmness.
 Caffeine blocks adenosine receptors, which can cause stimulating effects.
-Those who have a mutation in this gene may be more likely to experience feelings of anxiety after caffeine intake.
+Those who have a mutation in this gene may be more likely to experience feelings of anxiety after caffeine intake4.

 Together with the CYP1A2 gene (which is responsible for breaking down caffeine in the body), ADORA2A helps me guide patients in understanding how much, if any, caffeine they should drink regularly to reduce the risk of high blood pressure, heart attack, and anxiety.

-This is an important gene because it directs the body to produce the angiotensin-converting enzyme (ACE), which plays a role in regulating blood pressure in the face of sodium intake.
+This is an important gene because it directs the body to produce the angiotensin-converting enzyme (ACE), which plays a role in regulating blood pressure in the face of sodium intake5.
 Essentially, if you have a mutation in this gene, you are at greater risk of experiencing high blood pressure when you consume higher amounts of sodium.

 By knowing about this mutation ahead of time, you are able to make the proper interventions in your diet and potentially bypass a major risk factor for high blood pressure and heart disease.